rbirksteiner/azure-content-nlnl/articles/machine-learning/machine-learning-model-progression-experiment-to-web-service.md

-﻿<properties
+<properties
     pageTitle="How a Machine Learning model progresses from an experiment to an operationalized web service | Microsoft Azure" description="An overview of the mechanics of how your Azure Machine Learning model progresses from a development experiment to an operationalized web service." services="machine-learning"
     documentationCenter=""
     authors="garyericson"
     manager="paulettm"
     editor="cgronlun"/>

 <tags
     ms.service="machine-learning"
     ms.workload="data-services"
     ms.tgt_pltfrm="na"
     ms.devlang="na"
     ms.topic="article"
     ms.date="11/10/2015"
     ms.author="garye"/>

 # How a Machine Learning model progresses from an experiment to an operationalized web service